 After being reconquered, Almourol Castle was guarded by the legendary Templars.
 In fact, this whole area is important for learning more about history’s most famous ancient warrior monks.

-The journey to Almourol Castle is made on board a small boat; another interesting fact for a medieval getaway outside Lisbon.
+The crossing to Almourol Castle is made on board a small boat; another interesting fact for a medieval getaway outside Lisbon.

 Address: Ilhota do Rio Tejo Praia do Ribatejo – Vila Nova da Barquinha